secretGeek/til/concepts/list_of_potentially_useful_concepts.md

  * Law of Leaky Abstractions
  * Law of Triviality
  * Laws of Thermodynamics
- * Le Chatelier's PrincipleL A system at equilibrium when changed moves to a new equilibrium which tend to partly counteract the change (The system always kicks back)
+ * Le Chatelier's Principle: A system at equilibrium when changed moves to a new equilibrium will tend to partly counteract the change (The system always kicks back)
  * Leverage
  * Local/Global maxima/minima, hill climbing
  * Logarithmic